Free early education entitlement

 If you become ineligible you may still be able to access your free childcare place for a short period, known as a 'Grace Period'.
 You can check what your grace period arrangements are with your childcare provider.

-If you're no longer eligible for the extended entitlement, you can still access the universal 15 hours free entitlement for 3 and 4 year old.
+If you're no longer eligible for the extended entitlement, you can still access the universal 15 hours free entitlement for 3 and 4-year-olds.
 However, you may not be able to access this at the same provider so you'll need to speak with them about availability.